-InvestingNote is a investment community that offers stocks portfolio tracking, charts, stocks screener, general chat and interest groups.
+InvestingNote is an investment community that offers stocks portfolio tracking, charts, stocks screener, general chat and interest groups.

 I mainly use it for portfolio tracking, and interest group discussion, that's about all.

 One cool feature that I discovered recently is the stocks calendar.
-It shows a list of corporate events such as dividend schedule, financial result reports, etc.
+It shows a list of corporate events such as dividend schedules, financial result reports, etc.

 In my opinion, the community is useful for casual chats, sharing of ideas.
 As with social media outlets, a large proportion of the user-generated content won't be useful to any particular individual.

 Tracking portfolio alternative: StocksCafe